-This course provides learning experiences that meet the needs of students and pre-major course requirements in sociology.
-(Recommendation(s): READ 0721 with a grade of "C" or better or appropriate assessment score.)
-(MnTC: Goal 5) Variable credits 1-3C/1-3/0/0
+This course is designed to present additional or unique material and learning experiences within a specified discipline.
+The course will be based on student need, flexibility, and may be designed to meet various transfer and pre-major course requirements.
+Please see a current Course Schedule for complete course details.
+(Prerequisite(s): READ 0721 with a grade of "C" or better or appropriate assessment score.
+(MnTC: Goal 5) Variable credits 1-6